Year Released: 2013

 Final Score: 6/10 points

-Content Warning: The Snowman might be one of the tamest things I’ve ever review on Iridium Eye.
+Content Warning: The Snowman might be one of the tamest things I’ve ever reviewed on Iridium Eye.
 This is safe for all ages.
 The worst thing that happens is one of the rabbits almost drowns and/or freezes in a broken patch of ice, but he’s rescued.
 I’ve seen G-rated movies that were way more offensive, including from Disney.

 All photos and videos property of their respective owners and used under US “Fair Use” laws. he Snowman is property of Neil Wrischnik and Kelly Wilson.
 The screenshot is from YouTube and is property of Neil Wrischnik and Kelly Wilson.